cjoudrey/graphql-schema-linter/README.md

 Sample output:

 ```
-5:1 The object type `QueryRoot` is missing a description.
+5:1 The object type `QueryRoot` is missing a description.  types-have-descriptions
-6:3 The field `QueryRoot.a` is missing a description.
+6:3 The field `QueryRoot.a` is missing a description.      fields-have-descriptions

 2 errors detected
 ```